ropensci-archive/PackageDevelopment/README.md

 ### Building services

 -   [WinBuilder](http://win-builder.r-project.org/) is a service
-    intended for useRs who do not have Windows available, for checking and building Windows binary packages.
+    intended for useRs who do not have Windows available for checking and building Windows binary packages.
 The package sources (after an `R CMD check`) can be uploaded via html form or passive ftp in binary mode; after checking/building a mail will be sent to the